 Synthesis of Artificial Cells and Membranes

 Natural cells have a number of mechanisms to organize biochemical pathways, one of the most prominent being membrane compartmentalization.
 All living cells utilize membranes to define physical boundaries, control transport, and perform signal transduction.
-We are developing and exploring novel reactions that can trigger de novo vesicle formation and reproduction.
+We are developing reactions that can trigger de novo vesicle formation and reproduction.
 While many of the reactions we study are not prebiotically plausible, we believe such studies could reveal some of the fundamental chemical principles that led to the origin of life.
 Furthermore, we are studying how such reactions could improve our ability to study membrane localized structures and processes.

 We are also creating hybrid synthetic cells that are composed of artificial components (for instance synthetic membrane/hydrogel nucleus) and can perform biological functions such as gene expression.
 These cell-mimics are capable of communication using diffusive protein signals.
 We aim to develop hybrid systems that combine the control and stability achievable through synthetic chemistry with the highly evolved complex functionality of biology.

 One of the major revelations of the Human Genome Project was that protein coding genes comprise only 1.2% of the 3 billion base pairs of the human genome.
 In contrast, 75% of the genome is transcribed, and most of these transcripts do not code for proteins and are thus classified as noncoding RNAs (ncRNAs).
 Improved tools for the isolation and imaging of endogenous RNA, and associated protein partners, have the potential to illuminate the various functions and mechanisms of RNA, particularly the vast repertoire of ncRNA elements.
 Our lab at UCSD has begun developing chemical tools to aid in the imaging and manipulation of RNA.
 We are approaching this problem by exploiting enzymatic and non-enzymatic bioconjugation chemistries.